U.S. flag

 The Future of the SSB and Feedback from Researchers

 We are always interested in hearing from users about which variables they would like to see added to the file.
-Similarly, unexpected data patterns or variable values, from either SSB or Gold Standard results, should be reported to Census using our SSB email address, sehsd.synthetic.data.use.list@census.gov, in order to help us continually improve the file.
+Similarly, unexpected data patterns or variable values, from either SSB or Gold Standard results, should be reported to Census SSB email address, sehsd.synthetic.data.use.list@census.gov, in order to help us to continually improve the file.

 Suggested acknowledgement: